 Steroid releasing implants provide targeted delivery of an anti-inflammatory steroid directly to the site of disease.
 The use of PROPEL® steroid releasing sinus implants, which are utilized following a surgical procedure to maintain the opening of the sinus passages, has been proven to reduce the likelihood that patients will need additional surgical interventions or require high-dose oral steroids.
 Placed during a routine doctor’s office visit with local or topical anesthesia, the SINUVA™ (mometasone furoate) Sinus Implant is designed to deliver a treatment for nasal polyp disease for adults who have had prior ethmoid sinus surgery.

-Intersect ENT and PROPEL are registered trademarks and SINUVA is a
+Intersect ENT and PROPEL are registered trademarks and SINUVA is a trademark of

 IMPORTANT SAFETY INFORMATION FOR SINUVA™ (MOMETASONE FUROATE)SINUS IMPLANT